ArgusHQ/StandardBounties-Audit/report/1_process.md

 ## The Scope

-The Blockchain at Berkeley team reviewed the Spankchain auction code with the following metrics in mind:
+The Blockchain at Berkeley team reviewed the StandardBounties code with the following metrics in mind:

 ### Security
 Identification of potential security flaws/attacks including but not limited to: